-Master of Arts in Teaching

-Master in Occupational Therapy

-Master in Organizational Leadership

-Master of Science in Education

-Master of Science in Nursing

-Master of Science in Occupational Therapy
+Master of Arts in Teaching Master in Occupational Therapy Master in Organizational Leadership Master of Science in Education Master of Science in Nursing

 Post-baccalaureate certificate in Paralegal Studies (holds Bachelor degree in some field)

 In accordance with Title IX of the Education Act Amendments of 1972, College of Saint Mary admits women and men into all post-baccalaureate programs, including graduate programs.
 All students, regardless of gender, are given the same levels of support, guidance and education that have distinguished CSM's all-women's undergraduate programs.